Resources for Advocacy

 Contacting Policymakers

-Navigating Legislative Process
+Navigating Maine's Legislative Process

 Explore these hidden gems on the State’s website regarding legislative processes: